 Vice-Chair & Core Faculty, DH Program

-Ashley Sanders Garcia is Vice Chair and a core faculty member in the Digital Humanities program at UCLA.
+Ashley Sanders Garcia is Vice Chair of the Digital Humanities Program at UCLA.
 She holds a Ph.D. in History with a specialization in Digital Humanities from Michigan State University and a B.S. in both History and Mathematics from Western Michigan University.
 A comparative colonial historian, her research explores the development of settler colonies in the United States and French Algeria.
 Her first publication, “A Study of the Teaching Methods of High School History Teachers,” appeared in The Social Studies, a peer reviewed journal, in 2008.
 Her most recent publications include a chapter on building a DH program, which will appear in the latest book in the Debates in DH series, Institutions,

 - Joan K. Lippincott, Quinn Dombrowski, Ashley Sanders, et. al., “Building Capacity for Digital Humanities: A Framework for Institutional Planning,” EDUCAUSE Center for Analysis and Research/Coalition for Networked Information (May 30, 2017).
 Available at: bit.ly/ECAR-DH

 - Ashley Sanders, et. al., “Librarians Doing DH: A Team and Project-Based Approach to Digital Humanities in the Library,” Collaborative Librarianship: 9, no. 2, Article 6 (2017).
 Available at: bit.ly/CollaborativeDH

 - Ashley Wiersma, “A Study of the Teaching Methods of High School History Teachers,” The Social Studies 99, no. 3 (2008): 111-116.